AriFordsham/GHCWiki/working-conventions/git/submodules.md

-This page and as well as the [GitRepoReorganization](git-repo-reorganization) is still work in progress;
+This page as well as the [GitRepoReorganization](git-repo-reorganization) are still work in progress.

-See [\#8545](https://gitlab.haskell.org//ghc/ghc/issues/8545) for the current state of affairs
+See [\#8545](https://gitlab.haskell.org//ghc/ghc/issues/8545) for the current state of affairs.

 # Workflows for Handling GHC's Git Submodules